 Hand Made Baking is coming out in a couple weeks (November 18th, to be precise!).
 I’ve not opened up much about the book on the web; I’ve wanted it be a surprise for everyone (not even my family has read it).
 Hand Made Baking is my biggest attempt yet to convert fear-filled nonbakers into experts in this ultimate form of comfort cooking.
 Everything from childhood memories of pumpkin pies, to Norah Jones crooning softly in the background, to mentions of Will & Grace and The Golden Girls, to heartbreak-curing cookies, cute kitten videos on YouTube, and mentions of childhood summers… It’s all in there, and this book was with me during the entire time.

-In celebration of coming out— myself, and the book— (preorder details at the end of this post) I wanted to share something glamorous.
-Something rich, sexy, and something that cuts to the chase, but doesn’t require much more than a small timeframe of dedication on your part.
+In celebration of coming out— myself, and the book— (preorder details at the end of this post) I wanted to share something glamorous, a delicious chocolate peanut butter swiss roll cake recipe!
+A chocolate peanut butter swiss roll rich, sexy, and something that cuts to the chase, but doesn’t require much more than a small timeframe of dedication on your part.

 Imagine this: peanut butter cream cheese mouse rolled between insanely quick Chocolate Swiss Roll Cake and adorned with a robe of rich chocolate ganache and a super-easy peanut brittle recipe.
-I’d tell you how it all goes, but I figured that after all the reading, a video (scroll down a bit) and the recipe might be lovely:
+I’d tell you how it all goes, but I figured that after all the reading, a video (scroll down a bit) and the chocolate peanut butter swiss roll cake recipe might be lovely:

 This is me, and this is Hand Made Baking.

 As, promised, preorder details (for the major retailers that I could think of):